-Post-op hematoma incidence similar for decompression typesDecember 17th, 2013 in Surgery /
+Post-op hematoma incidence similar for decompression typesDecember 17, 2013 in Medicine & Health / Surgery

 (HealthDay)—For patients undergoing decompression for degenerative stenosis, the incidence of epidural hematoma is similar for different surgical approaches; however, there is a tendency toward increased postoperative hematoma in approaches with greater bony decompression area, according to a study published in the December issue of the Journal of Spinal Disorders & Techniques.